 Planner calls the doMove(ScoreDirector) method to do a move.
-The Move implementation must notify the ScoreDirector of any changes it make to the planning entities's variables:
+The Move implementation must notify the ScoreDirector of any changes it make to planning entity's variables:

 '''

 public void doMove(ScoreDirector scoreDirector) {

 scoreDirector.beforeVariableChanged(queen, "row"); // before changes

 are made to the queen.row

 queen.setRow(toRow);

 scoreDirector.afterVariableChanged(queen, "row"); // after changes are

 made to the queen.row

 }

-}

 '''

-You need to call the methods scoreDirector.beforeVariableChanged(Object, String) and scoreDirector.afterVariableChanged(Object, String) directly you can before and after modifying the entity.
-Alternatively, also scoreDirector.beforeAllVariablesChanged(Object) call the methods and scoreDirector.afterAllVariablesChanged(Object).
+You need to call the methods scoreDirector.beforeVariableChanged(Object, String) and scoreDirector.afterVariableChanged(Object, String) directly before and after modifying the entity.